 When I’m in the market for a new solar charge controller, the most important factor is safety.
 Solar power is still an electrical charge, so I want to protect myself and my RV, especially considering how quickly solar-powered fires can spread.

-With that in mind, I always make sure that whatever option I choose, I understand the instructions thoroughly before trying to connect it to my solar panels and batteries.
+With that in mind, I always make sure that whatever option I choose, I understand the instructions thoroughly before trying to connect it to my solar panels and RV batteries.
 Otherwise, there is a risk that I may do something incorrectly, which could cause a mistake down the line.

 Keep Temperature in Mind